ChrisBoesch/singpathfire/README.md

 - `https://singpath-dev.firebaseio.com/sessions/<random-id>`: testing db.

-`index.html` needs to be cleaned before deploy.
+`index.html` needs to be cleaned before deployment.
 Five versions can be compiled:

-- build-dev: mocking and set to use testing db.
+- build-dev: mocked and set to use testing db.
 - build-debug: no mocking.
 - build: no mocking, js and css scripts are concatenated.
 - dist: no mocking, js and css scripts are concatenated and minified.
-- e2e: mocking is available, but not setup.
-It's up to each e2e scenario to mock the requests.
+- e2e: auth mocked and set to use testing db..
+It's up to each e2e scenario to mock the http requests.

 ```
 npm run build # build all version except dist.